Thursday, September 26, 2024

 Photo by Amy LV

-Tricia is hosting this week's Poetry Friday over at The Miss Rumphius Effect.
+Tomorrow, Irene will be hosting this week's Poetry Friday roundup over at Live Your Poem.
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,